Canadian Forts

 (1922 - 1930's, 1951 - 1956), Craig Harbour, Ellesmere Island

-A RCMP post established the same year the settlement was, to enforce Canadian sovereignty over the Far North.
+A RCMP post established in the same year as the settlement, to enforce Canadian sovereignty over the Far North.
 Located 55 km west of Grise Fiord, to which the post and settlement were later relocated.
-The Grise Fiord settlement was originally located on the Lindstrom Peninsula, 8 km west of the present location, in 1953.
-In 1962 the Inuit followed the RCMP to their new site at Grise Fiord, where the community remains.
+The old Grise Fiord settlement was originally located on the Lindstrom Peninsula, 8 km west of the present new location, in 1953.
+In 1962 the Inuit followed the RCMP to their new site at Grise Fiord, where the community remains today.
 Several building structures at the "old camp" still stand.
 See also History of Grise Fiord from Hamlet of Grise Fiord

 Bache Peninsula Post